 NASA and US leaders have applauded the mission as a pioneering first step in the future of spaceflight, opening the path for private companies to take cargo and someday astronauts to the ISS.

 Japan and Europe also have cargo ships that can reach the space lab but cannot return cargo intact.
-SpaceX's is larger than Russia's Soyuz capsules and is capable of bringing back more gear.
+SpaceX's cargo ship is larger than Russia's Soyuz capsules and is capable of bringing back more gear.

 The white Dragon capsule stands 4.4 meters (14.4 feet) high and is 3.66 meters in diameter.
 It could carry as much as 3,310 kilograms, split between pressurized cargo in the capsule and unpressurized cargo in the trunk.